kaizen0890/image-processing-toolbox/README.md

 ## How does this work
 This program is intended to people who need to test consecutive image processing.
-After each command, there will be a file output.png generated in your main.exe directory.
+After each command, there will be a file output.png generated in your main.exe directory. <br />
+* In cmd.exe, go to your debug directory where main.exe was generated. <br />
+* Enter command "main.exe image_name method para1 para2...."<br />
 For example, you can do input image->Otsu's thresholding->Sobel filter, which is a well known method for edge detection.
-Following are steps:
+Following are steps:"<br />
-* (Show color image)In cmd.exe: main.exe lena.png 2
+* (Show color image) In cmd.exe: main.exe lena.png 2
 <p align="center"><img src="/image/lena.png" height="30%" width="30%"></p><br />
-* (Apply Sobel filter)In cmd.exe: main.exe output.png 9 3
+* (Apply Sobel filter) In cmd.exe: main.exe output.png 9 3
 <p align="center"><img src="/image/sobel.png" height="30%" width="30%"></p><br />
-* (Apply Otsu's thresholding)In cmd.exe: main.exe output.png 3
+* (Apply Otsu's thresholding) In cmd.exe: main.exe output.png 3
 <p align="center"><img src="/image/otsu.png" height="30%" width="30%"></p><br />

 ## Which function inside this toolbox(Method)